Bushra2252/holbertonschool-printf/README.md

 format.c

-->Contains helper functions including:
-��  print_char – prints a single character.
-�   print_string – prints a string with handling for NULL cases.
+->Contains helper functions including: ââ³  print_char â€“ prints a single character. â³   print_string â€“ prints a string with handling for NULL cases.
-     print_percent – prints the percent % sign.
-�  � print_number – prints integers, including negative numbers.
-�   print_integer – retrieves an integer from va_list and prints it using print_number.
+     print_percent â€“ prints the percent % sign. â  ³ print_number â€“ prints integers, including negative numbers. â³   print_integer â€“ retrieves an integer from va_list and prints it using print_number.

 get_format_func.c

--> Contains the get_format_func function, which returns a pointer to the correct print function based on the format specifier character.
-�It uses an array of structs to match specifiers to their corresponding functions ('c', 's', 'd', 'i', '%')
+-> Contains the get_format_func function, which returns a pointer to the correct print function based on the format specifier character. âIt uses an array of structs to match specifiers to their corresponding functions ('c', 's', 'd', 'i', '%')

 ## Flowchart
 ![Flowchart](./photo_2025-06-06_17-56-19.jpg)